top of page

 He had once been one of them.

 He passed the places they had gone together.
-The old casino where she had played roulette, smiling every time the ball spun.
-The little chapel they had laughed about but never walked into.
-The café where they had sat in the early hours of morning, her fingers tracing patterns on his wrist.
+The old casino where she had played roulette, smiling with a little hope every time the ball spun.
+The small chapel they had laughed about but never walked into.
+The café where they had sat in the early hours of morning, her fingers tracing patterns on his hand.

 It was all still there.
 But she wasn’t.